 In compliance with the Safe Drinking Water Act Amendments, the Greater Harrison County PSD is providing its customers with this annual water quality report.
 This report explains where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-The information in this report shows the results of our monitoring for the period of January 1st to December 31st, 2007or earlier if not on a yearly schedule.
+The information in this report shows the results of our monitoring for the period of January 1st to December 31st, 2008 or earlier if not on a yearly schedule.

-If you have any questions concerning this report, you may contact Bill Hoover, General Manager, @ 304-745-3463.
-If you have any further questions, comments or suggestions, please attend any of our regularly scheduled water board meetings held on the 3rd Wednesday of every month at 9:00am in the West Milford City Building on Liberty Street in West Milford West Virginia.
+If you have any questions concerning this report, you may contact Bertis M. McCarty, Chief Operator, Monday through Friday (7:30am - 3:30pm) at 304-745-3463, ext.
+4. If you have any further questions, comments or suggestions, please attend any of our regularly scheduled water board meetings held on the 3rd Wednesday of every month at 9:00 AM in the West Milford Community Building.